10/30/2020

 Senior Vice President and Chief Financial Officer

-Yeah, and if you talk about it I mean, really the growth in flight hours is obviously, you know, tied very closely to confidence which waxes and wanes you know, almost on a -by-month basis based on the circumstances on the ground so, but yes, at this moment that's, you know, where we expected to move pretty closely to the movement in flight hours but that's a little bit of why we're, you know, it's hard to really predict where that's going to go at the moment.
+Yeah, and as you talk about it, I mean, really the growth in flight hours is – obviously, you know, tied very closely to confidence, which waxes and wanes, you know, almost on a month-by-month basis based on the circumstances on the ground.
+So, but yes, at this moment, that's, you know, where we expect it to move pretty closely to the movement in flight hours, but that's a little bit of why we're, you know, it's hard to really predict where that's going to go at the moment.

 speaker